Posted by Lucy Graham on

 Image credit: AU-UN IST PHOTO / STUART PRICE

 Two years ago, Fartun made the decision to take her three young children and flee their beautiful home.
 She knew if they stayed, they risked being killed by armed extremists, or succumbing to drought or famine.
+Despite this, Fartun’s life has been transformed for the better.
+With a new skillset, Fartun sees hope for her future.

 Off the coast of Somalia, a small nation in east Africa, lie the Bajuni islands.